gabrielHDhack/Delta/README.md

 patterns_and_responses: custom module containing predefined commands and responses.
 groq: for interacting with the Groq API.
 Usage
-To use Delta AI Assistant, follow these steps:
+To use Aria AI Assistant, follow these steps:

 Install the required dependencies listed above.
 Run the program using Python, providing the necessary permissions.
 Interact with the assistant by speaking voice commands or using the buttons in the GUI.
 Enjoy the features and functionalities provided by the assistant.
 Conclusion
-Delta AI Assistant provides users with a convenient and efficient way to perform various tasks using voice commands and receive audible responses.
+Aria AI Assistant provides users with a convenient and efficient way to perform various tasks using voice commands and receive audible responses.
 With its customizable features, task automation capabilities, and interactive GUI, it offers a seamless user experience for enhancing productivity and convenience.